Stories

 Next, we went to the LT and the Boss with the plan.
 They loved it.
 It required us to use so many of our primary and secondary Mission Essential Tasks that they couldn't disapprove.
 It was going to be high-visibility and a Hoot!

-Once the plan approved, we went to the Ammo NCO and fenced fifty pounds of C-4, 100 feet of fuse, and twenty-five non-electric firing devices.
+Once the plan was approved, we went to the Ammo NCO and fenced fifty pounds of C-4, 100 feet of fuse, and twenty-five non-electric firing devices.

 After approval from the S-3 and the Battalion Commander, Mitch and I went to work requesting the Range and approval to destroy the plane, a C-130 for the jump, UH-1s for the extraction, chutes, the demo, train the platoon on all tasks, rehearse, briefed the S-4 Lieutenant, and conducted our Air Movement Commander briefs.